Culture Tips Borneo

 In some homestays, it is not uncommon to be expected to eat with your hands.
 Most restaurant will serve with a choice of fork and spoon, or chopsticks.

-In non Muslim communities, eating wild pig is considered just about the best meal there is, whilst of course, this is not the case with the Muslim faith so be aware of where you are.
+In non-Muslim communities, eating wild pig is considered just about the best meal there is, whilst of course, this is not the case with the Muslim faith so be aware of where you are.
+The same goes with cows.
+Hindus do not eat cow, as it is considered sacred.

 The concept of vegetarianism is little understood or known so be careful when ordering food as often shrimp paste and small fish (ikan bilis) will be in the food to add flavour.
 Rice is considered a valuable commodity so start with small amounts and go back for more rather than waste any.